 Bits[A12:A0] select the address within the register map that is written to or read from during the data transfer portion of the communications cycle.
+Only Bits[A11:A0] are needed to cover the range of the 0x234 registers used by the AD9524.
+Bit A12 must always be 0.
 For multibyte transfers, this address is the starting byte address.
 In MSB first mode, subsequent bytes decrement the address.